core-wg/href/draft-ietf-core-href.md

 ~~~~

 This CDDL specification is simplified for exposition and needs to be augmented by the
-following rule for interchange: Trailing null values are removed, and
+following rule for interchange: Trailing null values MUST be removed, and
 two leading null values (scheme and authority both not given) are
 represented by using the `discard` alternative instead.